dbeurle/imr/README.md

 Examples of usage are available in the project directory `examples`.
 There is also a command line interface with the list of command line options given by executing

+# Issues

+If there are any issues in using the program, please open an issue using the GitHub tool above.
+Bug reports, suggestions and improvements are very welcome!

 * `gmshreader --help`